BlazorFluentUI/BlazorFluentUI/README.md

 [Theming](https://github.com/BlazorFluentUI/BlazorFluentUI/wiki/Theming---defaults-and-custom)

 ## Revision history
+### V5.6
+IDropdownOption (and therefore DropdownOption) is extended to implement IComparable.
+This makes it possible to sort on selected dropdown values in a details list.

 ### V5.5
 - Added parameter `DropdownHeight`to limit the height of the dropdownlist.
 See first sample on https://www.blazorfluentui.net/dropdownPage for usage (also showing DropdownWidth)